When can dictionary learning uniquely recover sparse data from subsamples?: Introduction

 The code map $f(\mathbf{y})$ and the matrix $B$ are fit to training data using unsupervised learning.
-If reconstruction succeeds and $\hat{\mathbf{y}} = \mathbf{y}$ for data in $Y$, then the representations $\mathbf{b}$ and the dictionary $B$ capture essential structure in the data.
-On the other hand, a nonzero difference $(\hat{\mathbf{y}} - \mathbf{y})$ gives an error signal to better fit the two steps of coding and reconstruction.
-This control loop for optimizing a data representation is referred to as \textit{predictive coding} or \textit{self-supervised learning} in the literature, e. g. \cite{hinton1989}.
-The sparse vector $\mathbf{b}$ is also sometimes called an ``efficient representation'' of $\mathbf{y}$ because it exposes the coefficients of the ``independent components" or ``causes" of data, thereby minimizing redundancy of description \cite{Attneave1954, barlow1959}.
+If reconstruction succeeds and $\hat{\mathbf{y}} = \mathbf{y}$ for all data in $Y$, then representations $\mathbf{b}$ and the dictionary $B$ capture essential structure in the data.
+Otherwise, $(\hat{\mathbf{y}} - \mathbf{y})$ provides an error signal to improve the two steps of coding and reconstruction.
+This control loop for optimizing a data representation is often referred to as ``self-supervised learning" or ``auto-encoding" (e.g., \cite{hinton1989}).
+In the context of theoretical neuroscience, the sparse vector $\mathbf{b}$ is also sometimes called an ``efficient representation'' of $\mathbf{y}$ because it exposes the coefficients of the ``independent components", thereby minimizing redundancy of description \cite{Attneave1954, barlow1959}.

-The columns of a learned $B$ can be interpreted as structural primitives in the dataset $Y$ and the code vector $\mathbf{b}$ as the sparse regressor for reconstructing a particular $\mathbf{y}$ using these primitives.
-It has been found empirically that sparse decomposition succeeds for a wide range of sensory data, most notably natural images \cite{field1987, olshausenfield1996, rehnsommer2007} and natural sounds \cite{smithlewicki2006, Carlson12}, but even artistic output \cite{hughes2010}.
-In the literature, predictive coding with a sparseness constraint is called \textit{sparse coding} \cite{olshausenfield1996} or \textit{sparse dictionary learning} (SDL).
-Importantly for applications, SDL can reveal \textit{overcomplete} representations; that is, the dimension of $\mathbf{b}$ can exceed that of the data.
-Overcomplete representations can code for data that have been sparsely composed from multiple mutually incoherent dictionaries \cite{chen2001}.
+In the literature, self-supervised learning with a sparseness constraint is called \textit{sparse coding} or \textit{sparse dictionary learning} (SDL).
+It has been found empirically that SDL succeeds at revealing (unique) structure for a wide range of sensory data, most notably natural images \cite{olshausenfield1996, hurri1996image, bell1997independent, van1998independent, rehnsommer2007}, natural sounds \cite{bellsejnowski1996, smithlewicki2006, Carlson12}, and even artistic output \cite{hughes2010}.
+Importantly for applications, SDL can also reveal \textit{overcomplete} representations; that is, the dimension of $\mathbf{b}$ can exceed that of the data.
+For example, SDL can reveal structure in data that has been sparsely composed from multiple dictionaries \cite{chen2001}.